ouhhabi/SQL-Sales-Analysis/README.md

 ---

-## 📊 Dashboard Features
+📊 Business Insights from the Dashboard

-### 🔹 Global KPIs
+1️⃣ Global Performance Overview

+The dashboard provides a quick overview of business performance through key KPIs:

-- Total Revenue
+Total Revenue

-- Number of Clients
+Number of Clients

-- Average Revenue per Client
+Average Revenue per Client

-DAX measures used:

-DAX
-CA total = SUM(ventes[CA])

-Nombre de clients = DISTINCTCOUNT(ventes[client_id])

-CA moyen par client = DIVIDE([CA total], [Nombre de clients]) 🔹 Time Analysis

-Line chart showing revenue evolution over time with a date filter.

-🔹 Regional Analysis

-Map visualization showing revenue by region.
+These metrics help evaluate overall sales performance and customer value.

+2️⃣ Revenue Trends Over Time

+The time series analysis highlights how revenue evolves month by month.

+Using the date slicer, users can:

+Analyze seasonal trends

+Compare performance across different periods

+Identify growth or decline in sales activity

+This helps businesses track performance and detect important changes in revenue patterns.

+3️⃣ Regional Sales Performance

+The map visualization shows revenue distribution across regions.

+This allows decision-makers to:

+Identify top-performing regions

+Detect underperforming markets

+Adjust sales strategies based on geographic performance

-🔹 Case Type Analysis
+4️⃣ Case Type Analysis

-Treemap → Revenue by type of case
+The dashboard also analyzes revenue by type of case (type_dossier).

-Stacked bar chart → Revenue by region and case type
+With the treemap and stacked bar chart, users can:

+Compare the contribution of each case type to total revenue

+Understand how case types perform across different regions

+Identify the most profitable business segments

 🚀 How to Use